NgbatzYT/AllGamemodes/README.md

 # AllGamemodes

-Introduces the old gamemodes for gorilla tag on pc and quest!
+Introduces the old gamemodes that have been removed from gorilla tag back on pc and quest!
+Might even add some custom gamemodes.